kubeflow/code-intelligence/Label_Microservice/docs/set_up_staging_cluster.md

 Authors: Chun-Hsiang Wang ([chunhsiang@google.com](mailto:chunhsiang@google.com))

+**This doc is no longer up to date** see:

+* [kubeflow/code-intelligence#87](https://github.com/kubeflow/code-intelligence/issues/87) Create a separate staging process for the front end and backends
+* [kubeflow/code-intelligence#70](https://github.com/kubeflow/code-intelligence/issues/70) Issue about updating the microservices to handle ensemble models

 # TL;DR

 We have an [existing issue label bot](https://github.com/machine-learning-apps/Issue-Label-Bot) in production, which contains a flask app to handle GitHub payloads.
 Then, we create a [new microservice](https://github.com/kubeflow/code-intelligence/tree/master/Label_Microservice) to receive some traffic from the flask app and predict repository specific labels for those events.
 We have a [rollout design](https://docs.google.com/document/d/1HoY7rNGlDj_W5U74Ax8DC4umqz5wrW4ef4SB64N3vN4/edit#heading=h.c5xb2gcly2x8) for our new bot.
 Before the rollout of our new bot, we would like to set up a staging cluster including all microservices, like the flask app and workers for repo-specific label prediction, to confirm whether the whole procedures work well while processing real GitHub payloads.